Eslam0mansour/Graduation--project-Medical-Corner-/README.md

 # Medical Corner Flutter App.
-- important >>> i'm still working on the project to make best architecture on it
+- important >>> i'm still working on the project to make best architecture on it and add the last knowledge i have
 - Medical Corner is a medical application that detection of pneumonia and brain tumour, It also provides prediction for heart disease, and diabetes. using deep learning model.